ldionne/cppnow-2013-d2/3_existing_solutions.md

 <!SLIDE smbullets>
 ## Determine a hierarchy among locks and respect it

-* Error-prone
-* Not realistic for non-trivial programs
+* Hard to enforce for non-trivial programs

 <!SLIDE smbullets>